pelchers/sponsator-vrttppd-render-v1/@docs/step-by-step/sort-fixes-guide.md

 **Solution**: Pass the current sort state to the SortSelect and SortOrder components and use it to apply active styling.

+### Issue: User type filter not working for all content types

+**Solution**: Ensure the user type filter is applied to the associated user for projects, articles, and posts, not directly to the content.

+### Issue: Count fields are null causing sort issues

+**Solution**: Provide default values (0) for all count fields to ensure sorting works properly.

 ## 6. Best Practices

 1. **Consistent Field Naming**: Use consistent field names across your application or create explicit mappings